Untamed Patagonia:

 We continue the way while we are surrounded by lengas, ñires and guindos woods until getting to the bridge of the Lapataia river, an ideal area to do trekking as there are many paths such as the Paseo de la Isla, Roca Lake, Black Lagoon, etc. We will go through a winding way where we will find the Green and Black Lagoons, this last one is an impressive "turbal", until flowing in the Beavers´ dike which will guide us to Lapataia Bay.

-Day 15 - Visit to the Perito Moreno Glacier
+Day 11 - Visit to Perito Moreno Glacier

 Early in the morning we make our way to the most famous glacier in the world.
 It was declared as a Heritage Humanity in 1981 by UNESCO and it is considered unique for many characteristics such as its continuous advance, its comfortable access to its best viewpoints and the possibility to walk over it.
 The name was given in honour of the great explorer of the Patagonian area, Perito Francisco Moreno.